dimacio/personal-website-cookiecutter/READme.md

 # Personal Website Cookiecutter

-## Personal website cookiecutter generates a simple and informative landing page containing desirable links such as Github and Linkedin.
-It can then be easily deployed to Github Pages via a CLI tool.
-We wanted to make it as easy as possible to get a slice of the internet.
+## Personal website cookiecutter generates a minimialist and informative landing page containing desirable links such as Github and Linkedin.
+It easily deploys to Github Pages via a CLI tool.
+Easiest way to grab a slice of internet pie.

 ### [Live Demo](https://vdoster.com)